-JOINRS Closes A €1.7 Million Investment Round
+JOINRS closes a €1.7 million investment round

 Currently JOINRS is being used by over 130+ corporations including AXA, Danone, Heineken, Unilever, PwC, Accenture, Siemens, Mazars, Generali and LIDL, which all have the possibility to innovate their process of Talent Acquisition by getting suitable candidates on their job postings thanks to the compatibility match provided by the Joinrs AI.

-There are over 2000+ recruiters of companies that utilise JOINRS to find talent and insert them organically.
-For more information visit:
+There are over 2000+ recruiters of companies that utilise JOINRS to find talent and insert them organically

 Legal Disclaimer: